 When Sketchup was first created, the philosophy behind its development was to create an intuitive 3d sketch pad.
 Indeed once you master the Sketchup toolset, developing 3d models feels very natural, and almost like drawing with a pen and paper.
 Revit and Archicad are no contest for Sketchup when it comes to concept design.
 Their user interfaces and tools are designed specifically for technical drawing and modelling of building construction; their processes are complex and difficult to master.
 This is the reason many major design-based architecture firms around the world turn to Sketchup in the initial concept stages of building design.
 It should also be noted that Sketchup is popular with 3d designers from all fields, from joiners and furniture designers to landscape architects, industrial designers and town planners.
 The versitility of Sketchup is unmatched!

 Sketchup From Concept to Construction Drawings

-In building design, Sketchup can be used at every stage of the design and documentation process.
-While Sketchup might be renown for its quick and easy modelling tools, a growing number of users are using it to produce accurate and visually pleasing technical drawings.
+Sketchup can be used at every stage of the building design and documentation process.
+While Sketchup might be renowned for its quick and easy modelling tools, a growing number of users are using it to produce accurate and visually pleasing technical drawings.
 An American architect, Nick Sonder, was one of the first users to realise Sketchup's potential in producing construction drawings, and subsequent advances in Sketchup's interface now allow for the production of more traditional and professional looking black and white line drawings.
 Our Technical Drawing with Sketchup course is the only one of its kind in Australia; you won't learn this technique in any other Sketchup shortcourse and it does not require any expensive plugins.